|Format for Publication|

 Articles in our journal are distributed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 We also use the CC-BY license for authors funded by Wellcome Trust, RCUK and other funding agencies if required, or if authors request.

 There is no publication charge during the current promotional period of this journal.
+There is no submission charge.

 Format for Publication